erjand/technical-interviews/README.md

 This repository is a consolidation of practice problems for algorithm-based technical interviews.

-When I started doing these problems I was using C# primarily, so I've generally used PascalCase for my naming convention, but changed where appropriate for different languages (e.g. example_problem.rb).

 ## [Problems](https://github.com/eander01/InterviewPrep/tree/main/Problems)

 These problems are generally broken down by where they come from, and then either by book chapter, problem number, or category, or some combination depending on the best match for the original source structure.